 - Generate a key pair using

 adb keygen.
-Google generates a new key pair for each new OS version for Google devices.
+For Google devices, Google generates a new key pair for each new OS version.

-- Store the key pairs somewhere in the source tree.
+- Check the key pairs in, somewhere in the source tree.
 Google stores them in

 - Set the build variable